Eurasian spoonbill: Breeding

 In the Palearctic, the species breeds in spring (e.g. from April) but in tropical parts of its range it times breeding to coincide with rainfall.
 Breeding is normally in single species colonies or in small single species groups amidst mixed-species colonies of other waterbirds such as herons, egrets and cormorants.
 Most activity takes place during the morning and evening (although in coastal areas foraging is governed by tidal rhythms), they often roost communally in roosts which are up to 15 km away from the feeding areas.

 The nest is a platform of sticks and vegetation which is either constructed on the ground on islands in lakes and rivers or in dense stands of reeds, bushes, mangroves or deciduous trees up to 5 m above the ground.
 Within colonies neighbouring nests are usually quite close together, no more than 1 or 2 m apart.
 Breeding colonies are normally sited within 10–15 km of feeding areas, often much less (although the species may also feed up to 35–40 km away).

 Migration

 More northerly breeding populations are fully migratory but may only migrate short distances while other, more southerly populations are resident and nomadic or partially migratory.
 Migration is usually conducted in flocks of up to 100 individuals.
-As several bird species, the spoonbills spent some days in stopover sites during migration.
-Spoonbills wintering in Africa, and facing long-distance travel stay for longer in a stopover site spoonbills that perform a shorter migration.
+As with several bird species, spoonbills spend some days in stopover sites during migration.
+Spoonbills wintering in Africa facing long-distance travel stay for longer in a stopover site than spoonbills that perform a shorter migration.
 Stay duration is also determined by population size.